patrickbivona/EnergyPlusToolsForMac/README.md

-First, a native Mac app that does the same job as the IDF Editor on Windows, maybe making it a bit smarter in the process.
+I originally started this project with the idea of developing a IDF Editor for Mac only, using the native Mac UI library.
+I've now moved to using Qt and be full python, so this editor will support Mac, Linux and maybe Windows.

-And then maybe more, like a graphical simulation launcher.
+It should do pretty the same job as the IDF Editor on Windows bundled with EnergyPlus, maybe making it a bit smarter in the process.

-This is very very early days...
+This is still very early days...